wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

   blocks (nucleotides).
 - Moreover, given alternative splicing, the number of proteins that needs to be distinguished is higher than the number of genes.
-- Proteins can be modified in a myriad of ways, structurally, as well as biochemically, by the addition of many different groups on individual amino acids.
+- Proteins can be modified in a myriad of ways after translation, structurally, as well as biochemically, by the addition of many different groups on individual amino acids.
 For some proteins, it is estimated that many thousands of different variants can be found in a cell.